mc1arke/sonarqube-community-branch-plugin/README.md

 your container launch then you'll need to add the `javaagent` configuration to your overrides to match what's in the provided Dockerfile.

+## Docker Compose

+A `docker-compose.yml` file is provided.
+It uses the env variables available in `.env`.

+To use it, clone the repository and execute `docker-compose up`.
+Note that you need to have docker-compose installed in your system and added to your PATH

 ## Kubernetes with official Helm Chart

 When using